Emma Curtis

 Here to Help You Rebuild Your Life™

-Prior to working at Stange Law Firm, Emma was an Assistant States Attorney then worked with a private firm totaling 16 years of experience in various areas of law.
-Emma is also proud to have served in the United States Navy.
+Before joining Stange Law Firm, I served as an Assistant States Attorney and later joined a private law firm, accumulating 20 years of experience in various legal fields.
+I am also honored to have served in the United States Navy.

 - Divorce